Zimnochy-Świechy

 Zimnochy-Świechy (/pl/) is a village in the administrative district of Gmina Suraż, within Białystok County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 9 km east of Suraż and 21 km south of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 107 people, among whom 102 were Roman Catholic and 5 Mosaic.
 At the same time, 129 inhabitants declared Polish nationality, 5 Jewish.
 There were 17 residential buildings in the village.